eclipse-tractusx/tractusx-identityhub/docs/api/README.md

 3. Navigate to this directory (`/docs/api/bruno`) and select it
 4. The collection will be loaded with all available API endpoints

+## API Documentation

+### OpenAPI Specification

+A comprehensive OpenAPI specification is available at [openApi.yaml](./openApi.yaml), which documents all available endpoints, request/response schemas, and authentication requirements.

 ## Additional Information

 There is an upstream OpenAPI collection available: